 Quick note on scheduling.
-The "schedule now" button will take you to Serenity Therapeutics, where I work alongside 4 other amazing and wonderful colleagues.
+The "schedule now" button will take you to Show Me Optimal Health, where I work alongside 3 other amazing and wonderful colleagues.

 After clicking on the schedule now button, click on the "Servicies tab.
 From that page, scroll down to "Therapeutic."
 There you will see options for massage, Tensegrity, Bowenwork, etc.

 Touch is our first language.
 Massage is an ancient system of healing touch, dating back more than 5,000 years.

 Massage is used in every culture for healing.
 It is a way of communication that supersedes the linear, fast-moving part of our brain and communicates directly with the whole person.
 Massage therapy is used for relaxation and general well-being as well as direct response to the healing of injuries and chronic conditions.

 As an addition to conventional medical treatment, there are many situations where massage has been proven to enhance and speed up results.

 Relaxation:Therapeutic touch sets into motion a cascade of physical and psychological responses that allow us to step away from habitual “fight, flight or freeze” responses and venture into the truly restorative “rest and digest” mode.
 Simple relaxation should not be under-rated.
 In so many ways it is foundational to our healing.
 And there's also this: it feels good!